 A grid is a network of evenly spaced horizontal and vertical lines used to identify locations on a map.
-You can use grids (Measured or MGRS) to display measured locations using projected coordinates.
+You can use grids, measured or Military Grid Reference System (MGRS), to display measured locations using projected coordinates.
 For example, you can create a grid on a map frame depicting a 10,000-meter grid using the universal transverse Mercator (UTM) coordinate system.

 Import map documents with grids

-- On the Import dialog box, browse to your ArcMap document (.mxd) and click OK.
+- On the Import dialog box, browse to the ArcMap document (.mxd) and click OK.

 The lines, ticks, hatches, and coordinate labels of the grids are displayed on the layout.
 Grids and their components can be accessed in the Contents pane by right-clicking the name of the grid under Grids and clicking Properties.

-Grids can be added to your map frames and modified to meet your requirements.
+Grids can be added to map frames and modified to meet your requirements.

-- On the Insert tab, in the Map Frames group, click Grid and then select a grid (Measured or MGRS) from the gallery.
+- On the Insert tab, in the Map Frames group, click Grid and select a grid (measured or MGRS) from the gallery.

-- To further modify the grid, in the Contents pane, expand the map frame, right-click Grid, and click Properties.
+- To modify the grid, in the Contents pane, expand the map frame, right-click the grid, and click Properties.